-In the last few days, the Reed chapter of SDS (Students for a Democratic Society) were putting up flags on the Front Lawn representing the dead as a result of the Iraq War.
+In the last few days, the Reed chapter of Students for a Democratic Society (SDS) were putting up flags on the front lawn representing the dead as a result of the Iraq War.
 There are several hundred thousand white flags for Iraqis (1 flag represents 6 dead), and 3,000 red flags for the American soldiers (this time a 1:1 ratio).
 The growth of this project has been emotionally overwhelming.
-I've spent several hours under going this activity since Sunday (in several blocks).
+I’ve spent several hours undergoing this activity since Sunday (in several blocks).

 I request that you strengthen your outreach practice with a dedication to this man, his son, and the rest who have died.

 Venerable Thubten Chodron shares her thoughts on the Iraq war.
 She also recommends reading “War and Redemption: Treatment and Recovery in Combat-related Posttraumatic Stress Disorder” by Larry Dewey (Ashgate, 2004), a psychiatrist who treated war veterans at the VA, who shares the long-term human effects of war on soldiers.
 With the number of vets returning from Iraq, this book helps society in general and families in particular learn about the events, stories, and feelings that vets so often have difficulty verbalizing.

 Venerable Thubten Chodron

 Venerable Chodron emphasizes the practical application of Buddha’s teachings in our daily lives and is especially skilled at explaining them in ways easily understood and practiced by Westerners.
 She is well known for her warm, humorous, and lucid teachings.
 She was ordained as a Buddhist nun in 1977 by Kyabje Ling Rinpoche in Dharamsala, India, and in 1986 she received bhikshuni (full) ordination in Taiwan.
 Read her full bio.